-In pursuance of this objective, it is envisaged, inter alia, the strengthening of professional capacities through joint trainings with all law enforcement agencies involved in the fight against corruption, and the latter and the judiciary, where during January - June 2019, the School of Magistrates has conducted two anti-corruption training activities with prosecutors, specifically:
+In pursuance of this objective, it is envisaged, inter alia, the strengthening of professional capacities through joint trainings with all law enforcement agencies involved in the fight against corruption, and the latter and the judiciary, where during January - September 2019, the School of Magistrates has conducted two anti-corruption training activities with prosecutors, specifically:

 - 1. Corruption and domestic and international legislation in this area, corruption offenses, investigation and judgment/adjudication techniques of these criminal offenses; - 2.
 Investigation, seizure and confiscation of criminal assets, the process of proof and conversion of the burden of proof.
-Innovations and changes.
+Innovations and changes. - 3.
+At the invitation of the Regional Anti-Corruption Initiative (RAI), a prosecutor participated in the anti-corruption summer school developed during the dates June 30 July 4, in Sarajevo.
+The topic of the activity was "Investigation of corruption cases innovative mechanisms and tools".